vacp2p/rfc/content/docs/rfcs/20/README.md

 This MUST be wrapped in a Waku Message version 0, with the Public Key Broadcast content topic.
 Finally, Bob SHOULD publish the message on Waku v2.

+## Consideration for a non-interactive protocol

+Alice has to get Bob's public Key to send a message to Bob.
+Because an Ethereum Address is part of the hash of the public key's account, it is not enough in itself to deduce Bob's Public Key.

+This is why the protocol dictates that Bob MUST send his Public Key first, and Alice MUST receive it before she can send him a message.

+Moreover, nim-waku, the reference implementation of [13/WAKU2-STORE](/spec/13/), stores messages for a maximum period of 30 days.
+This means that Bob would need to broadcast his public key at least every 30 days to be reachable.

+Below we are reviewing possible solutions to mitigate this "sign up" step.

+### Retrieve the public key from the blockchain

+If Bob has signed at least one transaction with his account then his Public Key can be extracted from the transaction's ECDSA signature.
+The drawback of this method is that standard Web3 Wallet APIs does not allow Alice to specifically retrieve all/any transaction sent by Bob.

+Alice would instead need to use the `eth.getBlock` API to retrieve Ethereum blocks one by one.
+For each block, she would need to check the `from` value of each transaction until she finds a transaction sent by Bob.

+This process is resource intensive and can be slow when using services such as Infura due to rate limits in place, which makes it inappropriate for a browser or mobile phone environment.

+An alternative would be to either run a backend that can connect directly to an Ethereum node or use a centralized blockchain explorer.

+Not only these solutions have drawback (need of a backend or usage of a centralized service), they do not really solve any UX issue.
+Indeed, if Bob does not publish his Public Key in the first place then it can be an indication that he simply does not participate in this protocol and hence will not receive messages.

+### Publishing the public in long term storage

+Another improvement would be for Bob not having to re-publish his public key every 30 days or less.
+Similarly to above, if Bob stops publishing his public key then it may be an indication that he does not participate in the protocol anymore.

+In any case, the protocol could be modified to store the Public Key in a more permanent storage, such as a dedicated smart contract on the blockchain.

 # Send Private Message

 Alice MAY monitor the Waku v2 to collect Ethereum Address and Encryption Public Key tuples.